youzarsiph/drf-redesign/README.md

 Optionally, overwrite the templates `drf_redesign/branding.html` and `drf_redesign/nav-items.html` in your application to replace the default branding and navbar menu items.
+If you want to change the default window title, replace `drf_redesign/title.html`, too.

 That's it!
 You're ready to go. 😎